Baby Boomer Men: The Next Marketing and Advertising Frontier

 Never before in the history of this nation have so many men entered the 50+ life stage.
-Nearly six thousand Baby Boomer men are turning 50 every day, and a Boomer male turns 60 about every 15 seconds.
-This predictable and inexorable march to 60+ will continue for the next seventeen years, and then this generation’s longevity march continues onward toward the eighth, ninth, and tenth decades of life.
+All Baby Boomer men are now over the age of 50, and another Boomer male turns 60 about every 15 seconds.
+This predictable and inexorable march to 60+ will continue for the next ten years, and then this generation’s longevity march continues onward toward the eighth, ninth, and tenth decades of life.
 Someday, around 36 million Boomer men will survive far beyond the mean terminal age achieved by their grandfathers and fathers.
 This unprecedented longevity bonus granted to so many creates extraordinary social and business opportunities.

 Baby Boomer men bring decades of experience to society and culture, with the potential for enormous influence on the nation’s humanistic values, decisions and commitments.
 Their wisdom and experience can help society evolve into a more enlightened era of gentleness, inclusiveness, environmental awareness, and humanity.
 The nation’s grandfather-aged men can bestow all the best qualities we associate with grandfathers: mentoring, nurturing, and contributing to the long-term welfare of successor generations.

 What and how they consume products and services is changing our social conceptions of aging men, and visa versa.